-Graco warrants all equipment referenced in this document which is manufactured by Graco and bearing its name to be free from defects in material and workmanship on the date of sale by an authorized Graco distributor to the original purchaser for use.
-With the exception of any special, extended, or limited warranty published by Graco, Graco will, for a period of twelve months from the date of sale, repair or replace any part of the equipment determined by Graco to be defective.
+Graco warrants all equipment referenced in this document which is manufactured by Graco and bearing its name to be free from defects in material and workmanship on the date of sale by an authorized Graco distributor to the original purchaser for us with the exception of any special, extended, or limited warranty published by Graco, Graco will, for a period of twelve months from there of sale, repair or replace any part of the equipment determined by Graco to be defective.
 This warranty applies only when the equipment is installed, operated and maintained in accordance with Graco's written recommendations.

-This warranty does not cover, and Graco shall not be liable for general wear and tear, or any malfunction, damage or wear caused by faulty installation, misapplication, abrasion, corrosion, inadequate or improper maintenance, negligence, accident, tampering, or substitution of non-Graco component parts.
-Nor shall Graco be liable for malfunction, damage or wear caused by the incompatibility of Graco equipment with structures, accessories, equipment or materials not supplied by Graco, or the improper design, manufacture, installation, operation or maintenance of structures, accessories, equipment or materials not supplied by Graco.
+This warranty does not cover, and Graco shall not be liable for general wear and tealor any malfunction, damage or wear caused by faulty installation, misapplication, abrasion, corrosion, inadequate or improper maintenance, negligence, accident, tampering, substitution of non-Graco component parts.
+Nor shall Graco be liable for malfunction, damage or wear caused by the incompatibilit of Graco equipment with structures, accessories, equipment or materials not supplied by Graco, or the improper design, manufacture installation, operation or maintenance of structures, accessories, equipment or materials not supplied by Graco.

-This warranty is conditioned upon the prepaid return of the equipment claimed to be defective to an authorized Graco distributor for verification of the claimed defect.
-If the claimed defect is verified, Graco will repair or replace free of charge any defective parts.
+This warranty is conditioned upon the prepaid return of the equipment claimed to be defective to an authorized Graco distributor verification of the claimed defect.
+If the claimed defect is verified, Graco will repair or replace free of charge any defeetparts.
 The equipment will be returned to the original purchaser transportation prepaid.
-If inspection of the equipment does not disclose any defect in material or workmanship, repairs will be made at a reasonable charge, which charges may include the costs of parts, labor, and transportation.
+If inspection of the equipment does not dischoged effect in material or workmanship, repairs will be made at a reasonable charge, which charges may include the costs of parts, labor and transportation.